probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ![success-rate-15s.png](../implementations/rfm16-bitswap-discovery-effectiveness/plots/success-rate-15s.png)

 We see that an overwhelming majority of requests succeed within the first second.
-The following plot zooms in the first second of the bitswap requests time distribution
+The following plot zooms in the first second of the bitswap requests time distribution.

 ![success-rate-1s.png](../implementations/rfm16-bitswap-discovery-effectiveness/plots/success-rate-1s.png)